abhineshchandra1234/Stopwatch/README.md

 - Then we have states for `seconds`, `minutes`, `hours` and `currentState`.
 - we can also reset the values of the above states privately.
 - `currentState` uses the StopwatchState enum class values
 - We have first overridden `onBind` method, which returns the communication channel (IBinder) to the service.
-Multiple clients can connect to the service at once. however, the system calls `onBind` method
+Multiple clients can connect to the service at once. however, the system calls `onBind` method to retrieve the IBinder only when the first client binds.
+The system then delivers the same IBinder to any additional clients that bind, without calling `onBind` again.